-Information Technology security is a very complex subject, and it is not possible to explain in detail all the security safeguards that are implemented within and around EPPI-Reviewer 4.
-However, one thing should be clarified: the URL of EPPI-Reviewer 4 is http://eppi.ioe.ac.uk/eppireviewer4/, suggesting that data are sent to and from our servers in non-encrypted form.
+Information Technology security is a very complex subject, and it is not possible to explain in detail all the security safeguards that are implemented within and around EPPI-Reviewer.
+However, one thing should be clarified: the URL of EPPI-Reviewer is http://eppi.ioe.ac.uk/eppireviewer4/, suggesting that data are sent to and from our servers in non-encrypted form.
 While this is true for ordinary data exchange, it does not apply to the logging-on phase: when authenticating, your data are transmitted through an https/ssl encrypted connection.
 After successful authentication, additional mechanisms are used to ensure that data are exchanged only with clients that have been properly authenticated.
 The Coding App deploys equivalent measures to protect the connection after authenticating.
 Moreover, all data exchanges initiated within the Coding App are transmitted through an encrypted (HTTPS) connection.

-EPPI-Reviewer 4 integrates a messaging system that regularly polls the main servers to gather status information: when we need to interrupt our services to perform a software upgrade or other maintenance, a notification (brightly coloured) message will appear at the bottom left of the screen.
+EPPI-Reviewer integrates a messaging system that regularly polls the main servers to gather status information: when we need to interrupt our services to perform a software upgrade or other maintenance, a notification (brightly coloured) message will appear at the bottom left of the screen.
 In this way, you will be always notified in good time about our programmed service interruptions.
-Typically, such interventions occur to update the software itself and will last only a few minutes.
+Typically, such interventions occur to update the software itself and will last between 10 and 20 minutes.